 We are always looking for new volunteers to join us.
 Check out our FAQs to learn more about how you can make a difference.

-• RER volunteers typically spend 2–3 hours per session, including 30–90 minutes in the classroom plus time for book selection and prep.
+• RER volunteers typically spend 2–3 hours per session, this includes 30–90 minutes in the classroom plus time for book selection and prep.

 • Yes!
 Once sessions are scheduled, you'll receive a signup and can choose the school, grade, and time that works best for you.